How To Become A Self Storage Millionaire

 - Pick a name and brand - check out Stora’s brand marketplace for inspiration.

-- Find ways to minimise up-front cash requirements.
+- Find ways to minimize up-front cash requirements.
 The easiest way to control that is phasing the fit out and buying containers only when needed.
 Use your occupancy rates to guide you on when to scale up.

 - The above steps are not an exhaustive list, this is just what worked for Gavin.